QuiraQuiralina/Home_Made_Game-Sanziana_Covaliu/README.md

 //Character/////////////////////////
-    Basic character control + Dodge, sprint, double-jump
+    Basic character control + Dodge, sprint, double-jump Cecome a ship an fly away

 //Environment//////////////////////
+    Platformer
         Has some plant enemies (they do not move)
         Has some collectibles
         Has a power up that enhances jump
+    Spaceship
+        Can shoot down asteroids
+        Can collect rare gems if combos the asteroid debries

 //Internal comments///////////////
     1st commit included an empty .p8 file.
     Repository is create within game files not Pico8 carts

 //To do//////////////////////////
-    Link with 408B LAB repository
-    Find a way to invite Grig to repo
-    Rewrite the game Platformer_Sanziana.p8 in order to create the semester game
+    Fix colisions left and right
+    Create the character transformer
+    - explore tranform as collectible (trigger)
+    - explore tranform as keypress